MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/sharepoint-online.md

 ### [New-SPOSiteSharingReportJob](New-SPOSiteSharingReportJob.md)

-This cmdlet is not currently active in Production and may be removed in the future.
-You will receive the error, "Site collection sharing report feature has not been enabled", if you run this cmdlet which is currently by design.
+This cmdlet is not currently active in production and may be removed in the future.
+You will receive the error "Site collection sharing report feature has not been enabled" if you run this cmdlet, which is by design.

 ### [Register-SPOHubSite](Register-SPOHubSite.md)